Gareth Burton – Headteacher

 I love to read, and always have several books on the go.
 I sing and I love live theatre.
 I am a member of a book group and the Cheltenham Film Society, and can also be found occasionally treading the boards for the Leckhampton Players, a local am-dram society.
 I am also on the Committee of the Leckhampton Village Hall, as I am keen for such facilities to be preserved in our communities.

 Having grown up in Gloucestershire I know how lucky I am to work at a school like Bournside.
 I have many fond schoolboy memories of battling the mighty Bournside on the rugby field – and not winning as often as I would have liked!

 Out of school I am a proud Gloucester rugby fan, but a prouder father to Darcy and Ben.
-Saturday afternoon rugby has been replaced with children’s swimming and gymnastics lessons, kid’s parties and family fun, but I love it!
+Saturday afternoon rugby has been replaced with children’s swimming and karate lessons, kid’s parties and family fun, but I love it!
 I enjoy the outdoors and reading, especially biographies, leadership and military books.
-I like film and have been known to take on the odd DIY project!

 My life as a teacher and father are hugely rewarding.
 I am extremely fortunate and wouldn’t want it any other way.

 Maybe being born and bred in Somerset, fostered and developed my love of the outdoors and as such teaching Geography was written in the stars!
 As a child I loved school and for as long as I can remember always wanted to teach.
 My University experience in Liverpool was certainly an enriching one for a boy from Taunton and I loved every minute of my three years in a truly amazing city.
 That said the lure of the South West proved too great and I moved back ‘home’ to complete my PGCE at The University of Bath and now live with my wife and 1 year old daughter in Bristol.